naistangz/Technical_Training/docs/Week8_CloudServices/README.md

 - On-premises data centre, private and cloud resources, workloads tied together under common data management
 - Can connect existing systems running on traditional architectures that run business-critical applications or contain sensitive data that might be suited for public cloud.

+## Challenges of the Cloud
+- Cloud is an attractive concept to reduce costs.
+- Variable expenses can be more affordable than fixed expenses, and with a pay as you go service, budget becomes more realistic
+- Cloud improves efficiency and can respond to scaling needs, market demands BUT poses challenges
+- Government regulators especially within financial services may not allow companies to adopt the cloud fully, owing to issues with security and privacy.
+- Risk management - Board level leaders may question how risky it is to move data off-premise